surajsk2003/ecommerce-recommendation-engine/README.md

-# 🚀 Advanced E-Commerce Recommendation Engine
+# 🚀 Enterprise AI Recommendation Engine

-A sophisticated AI-powered recommendation system built with Django, React, and state-of-the-art machine learning models including Transformers, Deep Collaborative Filtering, and Ensemble Learning.
+A production-ready, enterprise-grade AI-powered recommendation system with real-time streaming, A/B testing, and advanced monitoring.
+Built with Django, React, TensorFlow, PyTorch, and comprehensive DevOps infrastructure.

 ## ✨ Features